isxuowo/mcwiki/Portable-Battery.md

-The portable battery stores up to 32000 kJ and is used to power tool, weapons, and upgrades that require power.
-Must be in hotbar top provide power.
+The Portable Battery stores up to 32000 kJ and is used to power tool, weapons, and upgrades that require power.
+Must be in your inventory to provide power.
 Can be charged in the Charging Station.

 | Item | Recipe | Items |
 |------|--------|-------|